Zenika/feedzback/docs-source/docs/audience.md

 # Audience

-This documentation is intended for developers who will be involved in the project.
+This documentation is aimed at developers who need to participate in the project.

 ## Contacts

 - **Product owner:** Lise Quesnel
 - **Technical lead for client and server apps:** Stéphane Francel
 - **Technical lead for CI/CD piplines:** Pierre Nicoli
+- **Technical lead for usage analytics:** Noan Cloarec

 ## Contributors